aaron-suarez/SlackTeX/README.md

 11. Generate a Webhook URL and the config var SLACK_WEBHOOK_URL should be set to this Webhook URL.

-12. After you finishe other configration items on this page, click *Save Settings*.
+12. After you finish other configration items on this page, click *Save Settings*.

 13. Go back to the page `https://yourslackteam.slack.com/apps` and find the app *Slash Commands* via the search box.
 Click *Add Configuration* button.
 This will bring your to another configuration page.